 sudo add-apt-repository ppa:deadsnakes/ppa

-Once the repository enabled you can install Python 3.9 using the following command:
+Once the repository is enabled you can install Python 3.9 using the following command:

 sudo apt update sudo apt install python3.9